The Kingcombe Centre

 The Kingcombe Centre will be closed between 29 October 2021 and 1 March 2022.
 The surrounding nature reserve, car park and toilets remain open all year round.

 Best time to visitAll year round.
 The Kingcombe Meadows Nature Reserve surrounding the centre has something to offer wildlife enthusiasts all year round, and each season holds different delights on the nature reserve, with May/June being peak wild flower meadow season.

 About the reserve

-The Kingcombe Centre is a great place to visit whether you’re looking to get away from it all and escape into nature for a day, or a weekend!
-For a day visit, enjoy exploring the areas surrounding the centre, including the wildlife gardens, orchards and boardwalk, or perhaps take a longer stroll on the 450-acre nature reserve surrounding the centre.
-The Kingcombe Centre is the gateway to the wonderful natural world that sits in the heart of the stunning landscapes in west Dorset, and it provides a place of tranquility with a true feeling of being able to get away from it all and relax.
+The Kingcombe Centre is a great place to visit whether you’re looking to get away from it all and escape into nature for a day or a weekend!
+For a day visit, enjoy exploring the areas surrounding the centre, including the wildlife gardens, orchards, bird hide and boardwalk, or perhaps take a longer stroll on the 450-acre nature reserve surrounding the centre.
+The Kingcombe Centre is the gateway to the wonderful natural world that sits in the heart of the stunning landscapes in west Dorset, and it provides a place of tranquillity with a true feeling of being able to get away from it all and relax.

-For a longer stay, there’s a variety of accommodation options, including a traditional shepherd’s hut and the stunning self contained Beech and Pound cottages on site, or stay in the 11 room B&B option, The Cowshed, opposite the visitor centre.
+For a longer stay, there’s a variety of accommodation options, including a traditional roadworkers' hut and the stunning self-contained Beech and Pound cottages on site, or stay in the 11 room B&B option, The Cowshed, opposite the visitor centre.
 See below for more information.

 The hedgerows, fields and hay meadows that surround The Centre remain pretty much as they were when Queen Victoria came to the throne and are almost untouched by artificial fertilisers and pesticides.
-As a result they are home to a huge array of wildlife, some common and easy to see, others rare elsewhere in the UK.
+As a result, they are home to a huge array of wildlife, some common and easy to see, others rarely found elsewhere in the UK.

 Hire the Centre for an event or meeting